 What the Research Actually Says

-Two studies, contradictory surfaces, the same underlying problem.
+Two studies, contradictory surfaces, the same underlying mechanism.

-The METR finding is the most important and least-discussed result in the AI coding literature.
-The study was methodologically careful: it used experienced developers, measured them on real tasks from their actual codebases, and compared AI-assisted and unassisted performance[1].
-The approximately 19% slowdown is not a flaw in the tool — it is a measurement artifact of what the tool actually does in practice versus what it does in demos.
+The METR finding is the most important and least-cited result in the AI coding literature.
+The methodology is careful: experienced developers, real tasks from their actual codebases, AI-assisted versus unassisted performance.[1]
+The ~19% slowdown is not a flaw in the tool.
+It is a measurement artifact of what the tool actually does in production work versus what it does in demos.

-AI coding agents shine on greenfield tasks with clear scope.
-They struggle on the messy middle of real software: understanding existing architecture, making changes that fit established patterns, debugging interactions between components the AI does not fully understand.
-Experienced developers, who spend most of their time in exactly this messy middle, often find the overhead of managing an AI agent — reviewing its output, correcting its wrong assumptions, steering it away from bad patterns — exceeds the time saved.
+AI coding agents are strong on greenfield tasks with clear scope.
+They are weaker on the messy middle of real software: navigating existing architecture, fitting changes into established patterns, debugging interactions the agent cannot see end-to-end.
+Senior engineers spend most of their time in exactly that middle.
+The overhead of managing the agent — reviewing its output, correcting its wrong assumptions, steering it away from convincing-but-incorrect patterns — exceeds the time it saves.

-Now layer in the Anthropic survey: roughly 95% weekly usage.
-Both things are true.
-Developers are using the tools constantly and getting slower on the tasks the tools are worst at.
-This is not cognitive dissonance — it is what happens when a new capability is widely adopted before the workflows that would make it effective have been designed.
+Layer in the Anthropic number.
+Roughly 95% weekly usage.
+Both signals are real.
+Developers use the tools constantly and get slower on the tasks the tools are worst at.
+That is not cognitive dissonance.
+That is what happens when a capability is widely adopted before the workflows that would make it effective have been designed.

-Software delivery is a chain of interdependent stages: requirements clarification → code generation → code review → QA → security check → deployment.
+Software delivery is exactly that kind of chain: requirements clarification → code generation → code review → QA → security check → deployment.
 In most teams, code generation is not the constraint — it is one of the faster stages.
-Code review, QA, and deployment are where work accumulates.
-When AI agents accelerate code generation by 40%, they do not improve the constraint.
-They produce more code, faster, and that code piles up in the review queue.
+The constraint sits in review, QA, or deployment, where work accumulates and nobody has slack.
+Accelerate code generation by 40% and the constraint does not move.
+You produce more code, faster, and the code piles up in the review queue.

 The diagram maps where the gain actually goes.
 Code generation accelerates.
-The review stage does not scale with it — reviewers have the same hours in the day.
-The extra code production accumulates as a growing queue.
-QA and security remain at capacity.
-The deployment cadence is unchanged.
+Review does not scale with it — reviewers have the same hours in the day.
+The extra production accumulates as a growing queue.
+QA and security stay at capacity.
+Deployment cadence is unchanged.

-This is not a hypothetical.
-Teams using GitHub Copilot Enterprise reported a 55% increase in code submissions per developer per week (GitHub's own data, 2024)[4].
-Review backlog on those same teams increased by 38% over the same period.
-The net effect on feature delivery time was approximately a 6% improvement — real, but far below what the individual productivity numbers implied.
+This is not hypothetical.
+Teams running GitHub Copilot Enterprise reported a 55% rise in code submissions per developer per week (GitHub's own data, 2024).[4]
+Review backlog on those same teams grew 38% over the same window.
+Net effect on feature delivery time: roughly 6%.
+Real, but a fraction of what the individual numbers implied.

 The lesson is not that AI coding agents are useless.
-They do something real at the task level.
-The lesson is that task-level productivity gains have diminishing returns when the constraint is elsewhere in the delivery pipeline.
+They do real work at the task level.
+The lesson is that task-level gains have sharply diminishing returns when the constraint sits elsewhere in the pipeline.

 Where AI Coding Gains Actually Land

-Task types where AI helps at the team level, and where it doesn't.
+Task shapes where AI moves the team metric — and where it cannot.

-Feature development in mature codebases (METR study territory)
+Feature work in mature codebases (METR study territory)

 Debugging complex multi-system interactions